Skip to main content

 Tap water is generally safe to drink

-Japan has excellent water quality in most areas, and tap water is safe to drink.
-Bottled water is also widely available.
+Water quality is high across most of the country, and tap water is safe to drink.
+Bottled water is easy to find if you prefer it.

 LOW